Does Birth Control Pills Delay Menopause?

 As mentioned above, birth control pills help in regularizing your periods.
 They are also beneficial in lessening the incidences and frequency of hot flashes.

 So, you may be nearing menopause.
 But suppose you are on birth control pills to avoid unwanted pregnancy.
 In that case, you may not experience an increased incidence of hot flashes.
 Your period also won’t be irregular, like how it usually is in the menopause transition phase.
 Moreover, birth control pills also work towards regularizing the flow.
 So, even in perimenopause, you will have regular periods.
+You are transitioning but you don’t be aware of it.

 Of the different contraceptive pills available, one is the combination pill.
 It has both estrogens and progesterones (in their artificial versions).
 Another type is the POP (Progesterone-only pill), which only contains synthetic progesterone.